angrysky56/NNNavigator/README.md

 By following these guidelines, the UI for "Cortex Conundrum: Neural Network Navigator" can be both functional and appealing, enhancing the player's learning experience and overall enjoyment of the game.

+Integrating "Cortex Conundrum: Neural Network Navigator" with a real AI system like the GPT-4 API can significantly enhance the game's educational and interactive value.
+This integration can provide real-time AI assistance, dynamic content generation, and an interactive learning experience.
+Here's how you can design this integration:

 ### Integration Points with GPT-4 API

 1. **In-Game AI Assistant**: Use GPT-4 to create an AI assistant within the game.
 This assistant can provide explanations, hints, and guidance on neural network concepts, helping players with tasks and offering personalized learning support.